kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Have you ever experienced a sudden jump in spacing?
 Or mismatched formatting after a copy and paste from one part of the document to another?
 Or have indents and bullet points misbehave haphazardly?
-Word seemingly applies formatting changes seemingly at random!
+Word applies these formatting changes seemingly at random!
 These are all typesetting and formatting processes and these should be applied **after** the text is completed.
 These processes should not distract from the task at hand [^1] - writing!